Teignmouth railway station: History

 The Great Western Railway in turn was nationalised into British Railways on 1 January 1948.
-General goods traffic at Teignmouth ceased on 14 June 1965 but coal traffic continued to be handled until 4 December 1967.
-This allowed the extension of the second platform to the length of Inter City trains, although this did not happen until 1981.
+General goods traffic at Teignmouth ceased on 14 June 1965, but coal traffic continued to be handled until 4 December 1967.
+This allowed the extension of the second platform to the length of InterCity trains, although this did not happen until 1981.
 The signal box, which was built at the west end of the westbound platform in 1896, was closed on 14 November 1986 when the new Panel Signal Box at Exeter took over control of the line.

 The station was closed for two months during the repair of the railway and sea wall at Dawlish caused by the great storm of February 2014.
 The iron work supporting the roof was repainted during this period.
-Refurbishing of the pedestrian bridge between the platforms commenced in 2016.
+Refurbishment of the pedestrian bridge between the platforms commenced in 2016.

 Description

 The station is situated near the edge of the town centre, a short walk from the beach and South West Coast Path.

 The main entrance and booking office are on the westbound platform; all of the main facilities, including a café, are situated here.
-When the booking office is closed, access to the station is through the gates adjacent to the wide footbridge which links the two platforms.
+The booking office is open six days a week; when closed, access to the station is through the gates adjacent to the wide footbridge which links the two platforms.

+The station has ticket machines, waiting rooms, toilets and an 80-space car park.